MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-operations.md

 ## Application automation

 Continuous Integration and Continuous Deployment (CI/CD) enables the proper deployment and verification of mission-critical workloads.
-CI/CD is the preferred approach to deploy changes to the environment.
+CI/CD is the preferred approach to deploy changes to any environment, Dev/Test, production, and others.
 For mission-critical workloads, the changes listed below should result in the deployment of an entirely new stamp.
 The new stamp should be thoroughly tested as part of the release process before traffic is routed to the stamp via a blue/green deployment strategy.

 The following sections describe changes that should be implemented, where possible, through CI/CD.